Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The Environmental Farm Plan (EFP) is a voluntary, whole farm, self-assessment tool that helps producers identify their environmental risks and develop plans to mitigate identified risks.
+- The Environmental Farm Plan (EFP) is a voluntary, whole farm, self-assessment tool.
+It helps producers identify their environmental risks and develop plans to mitigate identified risks.

-The Agri-Environmental Partnership of Alberta (AEPA) is a multi-stakeholder partnership of the agriculture industry, government, and environmental non-government organizations, working to proactively address agri-environmental issues from a policy perspective.
+- The Agri-Environmental Partnership of Alberta (AEPA) is a multi-stakeholder partnership of the agriculture industry, government, and environmental non-government organizations.
+Together they address agri-environmental issues from a policy point of view.

-The Canadian Centre for Food Integrity helps our food system ensure it is doing the right things to build trust by providing research, resources, training and dialogue.
+- The Canadian Centre for Food Integrity helps our food system build trust by providing research, resources, training and dialogue.

 The following awareness and engagement programs are available for Alberta producers: